Myeloperoxidase

 Myeloperoxidase (MPO) is a peroxidase enzyme that in humans is encoded by the MPO gene on chromosome 17.
-MPO is most abundantly expressed in neutrophil granulocytes (a subtype of white blood cells), and produces hypohalous acids to carry out their antimicrobial activity, including hypochlorous acid, the sodium salt of which is the chemical in bleach.
+MPO is most abundantly expressed in neutrophils (a subtype of white blood cells), and produces hypohalous acids to carry out their antimicrobial activity, including hypochlorous acid, the sodium salt of which is the chemical in bleach.
 It is a lysosomal protein stored in azurophilic granules of the neutrophil and released into the extracellular space during degranulation.
 Neutrophil myeloperoxidase has a heme pigment, which causes its green color in secretions rich in neutrophils, such as mucus and sputum.
 The green color contributed to its outdated name verdoperoxidase.

+Myeloperoxidase is found in many different organisms including mammals, birds, fish, reptiles, and amphibians.
+Myeloperoxidase deficiency is a well-documented disease among humans resulting in impaired immune function.